 Rowtor Chapel, St Michael and All Angels, Birchover

-Church of the Holy Name of Jesus, St Michael and All Angels, Derbyshire
+Church of the Holy Name of Jesus, St Michael and All Angels, Matlock, Derbyshire

-St Michael's Birchover, located in the High Peak, Derbyshire, is a small stone church, Grade II listed, built in the early 18th century by Thomas Eyre as a private chapel to the Rowtor Estate, near Youlgrave.
+Birchover Parish Church, St Michael's', located in the High Peak, Derbyshire, is a small stone church, Grade II listed, built in the early 18th century by Thomas Eyre as a private chapel to the Rowtor Estate, near Youlgreave.
 In 1977 Brian Clarke designed, and fabricated and installed himself, three stained glass windows presented as a gift to the church, also known as Rowtor Chapel.
 Between 1975 and 1977, he had lived with his wife, the artist Liz Finch, at Rowtor Hall, the vicarage, where he began work on the Queen's Medical Centre Faith Centre of Nottingham University in 1976, and in 1977 painted the 'Punk paintings', Dangerous Visions.
-In the three, moulded two-light windows of c1717 (which were then changed to Y-tracery pointed windows in 1869) are a set of three related, abstract artworks in leaded and mouthblown glass.
+In the three, moulded two-light windows of c1717 (which were then changed to Y-tracery pointed windows in 1869) are a set of three related, abstract artworks in leaded and mouth-blown glass.
 The building, restored and expanded in the 19th century, was later annexed as a chapel of ease to Stanton, and later was made Birchover Parish Church.